 In-depth interviews with retailers associated with unit replacements.
 We will conduct interviews with a sample of the most active retailers who sold FFR participants a new unit to replace the old one that was picked up by the program.
 These interviews will focus on their disposal practices absent the program during the past three years to provide information regarding trends and to characterize the robustness of utilized factors.
 These findings will be used to determine the disposition of used appliances absent the program for those that purchase a new unit from these non-participating retailers.
 We will obtain the names of these retailers from the participating customer telephone surveys, wherein participants that replaced their unit will choose who they purchased it from.

-Free Ridership – If warranted, the NTG ratio will be computed using an algorithm approach which utilizes a blend of nonparticipating retailer and participating customer survey self-report data.
+Free Ridership – T the NTG ratio will be computed using an algorithm approach which utilizes a blend of nonparticipating retailer and participating customer survey self-report data.
 The initial NTG ratio is adjusted for the fraction of units that would have been kept but not used and those that would have been discarded through a method in which the unit was destroyed absent the program.

 Spillover – Based on our understanding of the program design, we do not see a program theory that supports an expectation of significant spillover.
 However, we will include questions in the participating customer survey to assess whether spillover has occurred because of their experience with FFR Program participation.
 Any spillover reported that is associated with a high degree of program influence will be incorporated into the NTG ratio calculation.